 An unserved area is an area in which households or businesses lack access to broadband service at speeds that meet the FCC threshold of 25 Mbps download and 3 Mbps upload.
 Underserved areas do receive service at or above the FCC threshold but lack access to broadband service at speeds 100 Mbps download and 20 Mbps upload.

-This grant could also be used as a matching fund requirement for federal grants.
-Leveraging available federal dollars should be a priority for the state, and would be administered by the Governor’s Office of Economic Development through the existing Broadband office.

 State Broadband Adoption Coordination & Strategies